 Social media marketing is a highly effective tool for promoting businesses, building brands, and business networking.
-Social media sites, such as Facebook, Twitter, and Google Plus, provide a free platform for getting your message across to customers, potential customers, and other business contacts.
+Social media sites, such as Facebook, Twitter, and Linkedin, provide a free platform for getting your message across to customers, potential customers, and other business contacts.
 Utilizing social media as part of your marketing campaign can bring great rewards.
 Here are 5 social media marketing tips for promoting your small business.

 1. Don’t spread yourself too thin